Global Public Health, Master of Health Care

 Admission process for Global Public Health

-The admission process for the Global Public Health programme in 2021 will follow the timeline described below and consist of the following steps:
+The admission process for the supplementary application to the Global Public Health programme in 2021 will follow the timeline described below and consist of the following steps:

 - Upload to your application